-We have audited the financial statements of Spruce Ridge Resources Ltd. and its subsidiary (the Company) which comprise the consolidated statement of financial position as at April 30, 2022 and the consolidated statement of income (loss), consolidated statement of comprehensive income (loss), consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Spruce Ridge Resources Ltd. and its subsidiary (the Company) which comprise the consolidated statements of financial position as at April 30, 2023 and 2022 and the consolidated statements of loss and comprehensive loss, consolidated statements of changes in shareholders' equity and consolidated statements of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at April 30, 2022 and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at April 30, 2023 and 2022 and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).